Meet the Board

 Director – Jeff Bishop (Tucson)

 Jeff Bishop is a long-time resident of Tucson where he lives with his wife Keri and son David.
-Jeff has worked in the areas of software development, product management and accessibility with companies like Avalon Software, the University of Arizona, Microsoft Corporation, and others.
-Jeff passion in his career has been wanting to be effective in the lives of those who are blind and to support his family.
-Jeff has served in many leadership positions within ACB.
-Jeff served on the national ACB board for 8 years and now serves on ACB’s Board of Publications.
-Jeff also chairs the Information Access Committee for the national organization.
-Jeff is affiliated with many other special interest affiliates like ACBDA, BITS, BRL, and many others.
-Jeff enjoys spending time with his wife and two kids, going for long walks with Chief, his new guide dog, and spending quality techie time with friends working on fun projects!
+Jeff has worked in the areas of software development, product management and accessibility with companies including Avalon Software, the University of Arizona, Microsoft Corporation, among others.
+His passion throughout his career has always been to be effective in the lives of those who are blind while supporting his family.
+Jeff has served in many leadership positions within the American Councill of the Blind.
+He served on the national ACB board for 8 years and now serves on ACB’s Board of Publications.
+As a tech guru, Jeff chairs the Information Access Committee for the national organization plus is the President for the special interest affiliate Blind Information Technology Support (BITS), and serves in roles with ACBDA, BRL, among others.
+Jeff enjoys spending time with his wife and two kids, going for long walks with Chief, his new guide dog, and spending quality techie time with friends working on geeky projects!

 Director – Ted Chittenden (Phoenix)